kenwals/shinrin-yoku/README.md

 ### Known issues

 1. On medium and larger screens the navbar items flicker after they have been selected.
-2. When tested on Intennet Explorer and my smart tv browser(outdated version of WebOS NetCast), the background colours don't show for hero text, mid section text and footer section.
+2. When tested on Internet Explorer and my smart tv browser(outdated version of WebOS NetCast), the background colours don't show for hero text, mid section text and footer section.
+3. The [Curio](https://www.curio-eco.com/) website that some images links to is very slow to load.

 ### Project barriers and solutions